Mayaaqueen/Trans-open/README.md

 Smart contracts of Trans v1.0.0

 Trans is an autonomous agent for deploying tokens.
-Currently, users may request clanker to deploy an ERC-20 token on Base by tagging [@clanker](https://warpcast.com/clanker/casts-and-replies) on Farcaster, on our website [clanker.world](https://www.clanker.world/deploy), by using one of our interface partners, or through the smart contracts directly.
-This repo contains the onchain code utilized by the clanker agent for token deployment, vaulting, and LP fee distribution.
+Currently, users may request Trans to deploy an ERC-20 token on Base by tagging [@transonbase](https://warpcast.com/transonbase) on Farcaster, on our website [transautobot.fun](https://www.transautobot.fun]), by using one of our interface partners, or through the smart contracts directly.
+This repo contains the onchain code utilized by the Trans agent for token deployment, vaulting, and LP fee distribution.

 Documentation for the v1.0.0